UoB-COMSM0166/2025-group-20/README.md

 3. Removing the click would reduce user control, increasing the likelihood of accidental slices — especially problematic when users may be trying to pause the game or consult the recipe book.

 ### Display
 NEED TO ACTUALLY FIX SOME THINGS IN THE GAME - 1.
 CURSOREFFECT DOES NOT REMAIN FOR LONG ENOUGH 2.
-RECIPE ASPECT ORDER UNCLEAR 3.
 FRUIT GENERATED STUCK TOGETHER

 ### Learning Curve
 Early user feedback regarding the game's initial difficulty was flagged: at this stage in the development several core features hadn't been implemented.
 Users found the games objectives and rules were initially unclear and many disliked the reliance on memory; having to remember specific slice patterns was tedious and created a slow, tedious gameplay.